 Stephan just stared at him for a moment, then turned and headed into his small office in the back of the coffee shop.

 The rest of the day passed uneventfully.
 When David’s shift ended at nine he signed out of the system and handed over the counter to the red-eye shift before making his way into the back where Stephan’s office was.
-When David opened the office door, Stephan met him with a scowl, but David dismissed it since Stephan was always scowling.
+When David opened the office door Stephan met him with a scowl.
+Stephan was always scowling.
+David didn’t think anything of it.

 “Take a seat, David.”